BerdyPango/ddns-client-aliyun/README.md

 ```

 ## Usage
-First, you need to get the following things ready:
+First, you need to get some key information ready:
 - Your domain name registered at Aliyun.
 - Your Aliyun domain resolution API access id and key.